 The monument was surrounded by an enclosure (temenos).

 Today, the remains of this once grandiose monument offer a sad sight.
 The site did suffer already in Antiquity, but in the Middle Ages, the ruin was still impressive.
 However, the proud tower was ultimately destroyed by the Rhodian knights in 1522.
 As a result, stones of the monument can today be found in the Castle of Bodrum.

 Two of the surviving statues, which may have stood right above the entrance in the east, between the columns of the Pteron, are especially striking.
 It is believed that they represent Artemisia and Maussolus, and were carved by Scopas.
 Yet, the identification is contested.
 Anyhow, few people have received a funeral monument that was more impressive than Maussolus'.

-The Greek author Lucian could appreciate it: in his Dialogues of the Dead, he made the Carian satrap that
+The Greek author Lucian could appreciate it: in his Dialogues of the Dead, he made the Carian satrap say,

 I have lying over me in Halicarnassus a gigantic monument such as no other dead person has, adorned in the finest way with statues of horses and men, carved most realistically from the best quality marble.